WesternFriend/westernfriend.org/CONTRIBUTING.md

    - `poetry shell`
 3. install the project dependencies
    - `poetry install`
+4. activate `autohooks` for automatic code maintenance
+   - `poetry run autohooks activate --mode poetry`
-4. run the local server
+5. run the local server
    - `python manage.py runserver`

 Once the server is running, you can access it from http://localhost:8000